jschneidewind/pyH2A/doc/plugins/Plugin_Guide.rst

 Structure
 ---------

 Plugins are single ``.py`` files, which contain a class with the same name as the filename (this shared name should include the term ``Plugin``).
 This class is instantiated during pyH2A runtime.
-The file may also contain other classes and functions, which serve the central class.
+Instantiation requires two arguments: ``dcf``, which is discounted cash flow object (generated during pyH2A runtime) and ``print_info``, which is a flag to control printing of additional runtime information (this flag is passed to :func:`~pyH2A.Utilities.input_modification.insert`) The file may also contain other classes and functions, which serve the central class.

-The overall idea is that during instantiation, the class reads information from ``dcf.inp`` (the directory generated from the input file), processes the information and inserts new information into ``dcf.inp``. ``dcf.inp`` is the medium of information exchange between plugins and by inserting information there, the results of the plugin affect the outcome of the discounted cashflow analysis.
+The overall idea is that during instantiation, the class reads information from ``dcf.inp`` (the dictionary generated from the input file), processes the information and inserts new information into ``dcf.inp``. ``dcf.inp`` is the medium of information exchange between plugins and by inserting information there, the results of the plugin affect the outcome of the discounted cashflow analysis.

 Example
 -------